CDCgov/phdi-google-cloud/docs/getting_started.md

 ### Infrastructure as Code (IaC)

-The `phdi-google-cloud/terraform/` directory contains full coverage for all of the GCP infrastructure required to run the functionality provided in this repository with HashiCorp [Terraform](https://www.terraform.io/).
+IaC is the practice of writing machine-readable code for infrastructure configuration.
+It offers numerous benefits including, allowing infrastructure to be tracked in source control, and the ability to easily create multiple identical instances our infrastructure.
+For more information in general about IaC this [Wikipedia page](https://en.wikipedia.org/wiki/Infrastructure_as_code) may be a good starting place.
+In this repository the `phdi-google-cloud/terraform/` directory contains full coverage for all of our GCP infrastructure with HashiCorp [Terraform](https://www.terraform.io/).
 This directory has the following structure:

 ```bash
 terraform/